• Docs >

 self.num_features = 1024

 The initializer is also responsible for registering image preprocessing.
 The image preprocessing transformation, a function which converts a raw uint8 image to a float32 tensor for model input, should be stored in self.transform.
 If the transformation standardizes the images, then the parameter self.preprocess_kwargs should be set to {'standardize': False}, indicating that Slideflow should not perform any additional standardization.
+You can use the class method .build_transform() to use the standard preprocessing pipeline.

 from torchvision import transforms